Tag Archives: David Fincher

 Gone Girl (2014), Ben Affleck, Rosamund Pike

-All these are reasons I knew I’d watch David Fincher’s latest.
+All the above are reasons I knew I’d watch David Fincher’s latest.
 Mr. Fincher himself is of course another reason.

 G